 Q3.
 Why do you think PPC is important in digital marketing?

-PPC can be effective in advertising odd products which are difficult to find easily.
+- PPC can be effective in advertising odd products that are difficult to find easily.

 Q4.
 Should PPC be used by big brands only?